 - grapefruit wedge, for garnish

-- Rim the glass.
-Pour kosher salt onto a plate.
+- Pour kosher salt onto a plate.
 Use a grapefruit wedge to rub the outer rim of a highball glass and dip the rim in the salt, careful not to get any on the inside of the glass.

-- Make the cocktail.
-Pour in tequila, lime juice, juice and the sugar (if desired) and stir until the sugar has dissolved.
+- Pour in tequila, lime juice, juice and the sugar (if desired) and stir until the sugar has dissolved.
 Fill glass with ice, then top with tequila and a splash of club soda.
 Stir gently.
 Serve with a grapefruit wedge, if desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.